daytonaio/content/definitions/20240819_definition_infrastructure as a service _iaas_.md

 ---
-title: 'Infrastructure as a Service (IaaS)'
+title: "Infrastructure as a Service (IaaS)"
 description:
   "Infrastructure as a Service (IaaS) refers to a cloud computing model where organizations can access and utilize virtualized infrastructure resources